topcoder-platform/scorecard-api/README.md

 - Run lint fix `npm run lint:fix`
 - To delete DynamoDB table if needed `npm run delete-tables`
 - To create DynamoDB table if needed `npm run create-tables`
+- To seed lookup data `npm run seed-tables`
 - Start app `npm start`
 - App is running at `http://localhost:3000`

-## Running tests
+## Running Postman Tests

-DynamoDB tables should be created before running tests.

-### Running unit tests

-To run unit tests alone: `npm run test`

-To run unit tests with coverage report: `npm run test:cov`

-### Running integration tests

-To run integration tests alone: `npm run e2e`

-To run integration tests with coverage report: `npm run e2e:cov`
+- Import Postman collection and environment in the docs folder to Postman
+- Open Runner
+- Put `Topcoder-scorecards-api` Folder inside Runner
+- Check `Save Responses`
+- Start Run

 ## Notes

 - swagger is at `docs/swagger.yaml`, you may check it using `http://editor.swagger.io/`
-- all JWT tokens provided in tests are created in `https://jwt.io` with secret `mysecret`
+- all JWT tokens provided in postman tests are created in `https://jwt.io` with secret `mysecret`
-- though the local db setup, db tables management are not required, I still provide them to make review easier